MicrosoftDocs/fabric-docs/docs/data-science/predictive-maintenance.md

 ms.date: 08/23/2023
 ---

-# Create, Evaluate, and score a Machine Fault Detection Model
+# Create, evaluate, and score a machine fault detection model

 In this tutorial, you learn the data science workflow with an end-to-end example.
 The scenario is to use machine learning to have a more systematic approach to fault diagnosis in order to proactively identify issues and take actions before a machine's actual failure.
 In this scenario, the aim is to predict whether a machine would experience a failure based on features such as process temperature, rotational speed, etc.